YongWu-cs/GNN/README.md

 So our total loss function is:
 $$L^{NaiveVAE}=L_{MSE}^{NaiveVAE}+w*L_{KL}^{NaiveVAE}$$
 Where $w$ is a hyperparameter.
-Through testing, if its value is too large, it fails to generate images.
+Through testing, if its value is too large, it fails to generate images; if its value is too small, the diversity of generated images is very weak.
 In this experiment, its value is set to 0.00003.

 After training, we obtained the following results.